HOPLAB-LBP/hoplab-wiki/docs/outreach.md

 ## Lab meetings

-**TODO:** Add information, guidelines and refer to previous presentations on Teams/OneDrive
+**TODO:** Add information (when, where, frequency, rotating system), guidelines and refer to previous presentations on Teams/OneDrive

 ## Conference posters